Mrs. Coverlet series

 While Mrs. Coverlet Was Away (1958), Mrs. Coverlet's Magicians (1960), and Mrs. Coverlet's Detectives (1965) are a series of three children's books written by Mary Nash, with illustrations by Garrett Price.
 The books were published by Little, Brown and Company.
-The plot of one of them--Magicians--includes magical fantasy.
+The plot of one of them--Magicians—includes magical fantasy.

 The principal characters are three school-aged children; from oldest to youngest they are Malcolm, Molly, and Theobold (nicknamed Toad).
 The housekeeper who looks after them is Mrs. Coverlet.
 The children's mother has died and their father must often be away on his job for months on end.
 "Toad" was inspired by Nash's youngest child Tom, who was called "Toad" as a child.

-Plot Synopses
+Plot synopses

 While Mrs. Coverlet Was Away

 Mrs. Coverlet is suddenly called away by an emergency at a time when the children's father is in New Zealand, leaving the children to spend several summer weeks alone.
 Plot twists involve the children's decision to conceal the fact that there is no adult in the house, Malcolm's "complicated conscience," and the discovery that Theobold's pet cat is an extremely rare and valuable exotic breed.

 Mrs. Coverlet's Magicians

-A friend of the Persever family, Miss Eva Penalty, agrees to house-sit and look after the three children while their father is away managing a small tin mine and their beloved housekeeper, Mrs. Coverlet, is away participating in a baking-contest.
-(Their mother is long-since deceased.)
+A friend of the Persever family, Miss Eva Penalty, agrees to house-sit and look after the three children while their father is away managing a small tin mine and their beloved housekeeper, Mrs. Coverlet, is away participating in a baking contest.
+(Their mother is long-ago deceased.)
 The children are not happy about this, especially the youngest, Theobold "The Toad" Persever, because Miss Eva is a demanding, fastidious disciplinarian who interferes in their lives and feeds them too many vegetables.
 However, shortly after her arrival, Miss Eva's personality changes: she develops chronic fatigue, spends all her time in bed, and also becomes happy and indulgent.
 The two older children, Malcolm and Molly, learn that "the Toad" has been practicing magic on her using a recipe he obtained by answering an advertisement from the back cover of a comic book.